ElFalch/friluft-night/README.md

 ## Add Post

-The add post page is titled "recommend" and contains a form which allows users to add a post title, description and image (if they are signed in).
+The add post page is titled "Recommend" and contains a form which allows users to add a post title, description and image (if they are signed in).

 ![Add post screenshot](https://github.com/ElFalch/friluft-night/blob/main/static/images/feature-images/add-post/add-post-form.png "add post screenshot")